Hungarian riot police detain migrants, including 'terrorist'

 Hungary blames Germany for exacerbating the crisis by announcing in August it would suspend normal EU asylum rules and take in Syrian refugees regardless of where they enter the EU.

-Thousands have since been trekking across the bloc, mainly through Hungary and Austria, to reach Germany, clogging railway stations and forcing trains to be cancelled.
+Thousands have since been trekking across the bloc, mainly through Hungary and Austria, to reach Germany, clogging railway stations and forcing trains to be canceled.

 An emergency meeting of EU ministers this week failed to agree on a Berlin-backed plan to share out 160,000 refugees.